AleixoLucas42/nginx-httpE2Ban/readme.md

 ```
 In this example, on first statement, a client can throw only ten 404 http errors over 60 seconds; on second, only five 403 http error over 60 seconds and so on.
 Simple, right?

-On your `nginx.conf` you'll have to include the [ban file](banned.conf) and a block condition, for exampleS:
+On your `nginx.conf` you'll have to include the [ban file](banned.conf) and a block condition, for example:
 ```lua
 ...
 include /etc/nginx/conf.d/banned.conf;